Hungarys Orban Faces First United Opposition In Tight Vote - UrduPoint

 Fidesz's poll lead is narrow and "all options are on the table", Bulcsu Hunyadi, analyst with the independent Political Capital institute, told AFP.

-Hunyadi says the "mobilisation in the last few days" will be key in turning out the estimated half a million undecided voters in the country of 9.7 million.
+Hunyadi says late mobilisation will be key in turning out the estimated half a million undecided voters in the country of 9.7 million.

-Orban will doubtless use the opportunity to drive home his message that he represents "peace and security", in contrast to the "dangerous" opposition -- slogans which chime with Fidesz's huge election posters.
+On Friday Orban, 58, spoke in front of thousands of supporters in his final rally in the town of Szekesfehervar, less than a hour from the capital Budapest.

+Margit Nagy, a 42-year-old baker from a religious family, had come to hear Orban speak.

+At the end of Orban's address using signature anti-LGBTQ rhetoric, Nagy told AFP Fidesz would get her vote "because they keep the values that are important to us".

-While going along with support for Kiev at an EU level, Orban's government has refused to let weapons for Ukraine cross its territory and, says Hunyadi, has managed to boil the war down "to one very basic question: whether Hungary should be involved or remain out".
+- Propaganda machinery - While going along with support for Kyiv at an EU level, Orban's government has refused to let weapons for Ukraine cross its territory and, Hunyadi says, has managed to boil the war down "to one very basic question: whether Hungary should be involved or remain out".

 "This message has been much more effective than the opposition's criticism of the government" for its closeness to Russia.